pravinmishraaws/mini_finance/README.md

 💡 **Learning is great, but showcasing your skills is even better!** By sharing your achievement, you're taking a **big step towards building your professional reputation** in the industry.

 See you in the **LinkedIn network!** 🎉
+## Mini-Finance — GitHub Assignment Note

+This project demonstrates Git operations like clone, fetch, pull, branch, rebase, push, and pull request.
+It is used for a hands-on Mini-Finance exercise to learn collaboration workflows (fork → branch → PR).